Riddim-GLiTCH/AnyEventRPC/README.md

 - Make sure the application is named "the waiting game".
 - Under "Rich Presence", click on "Art Assets" and upload the `totk.png` and `clock.png` files from the `assets` folder.
 - Note down the "Client ID" at the top of the page.
-5. Replace the `clientId` variable in `RPC.js` with the client ID you just noted down.
+5. Replace the `clientId` variable in `config.json`, which is stored in the `assets` folder with the client ID you just noted down.
 6. Run the program by executing the following command:

 ```